About Us

 - Member of Region of Waterloo Community Safety and Wellbeing Plan

-Land Acknowledgement
+Territorial Acknowledgement

-TREE’s members work, live, and play on the traditional territory of the Neutral, Anishinaabe, and Haudenosaunee Peoples, specifically the Mississaugas of the New Credit and since 1784, the Six Nations of the Grand River.
+TREE’s members work, live, and play on the traditional territory of the Chonnonton, Anishinaabe, and Haudenosaunee Peoples, specifically the Mississaugas of the New Credit and since 1784, the Six Nations of the Grand River.
 We are situated on the Haldimand Tract, the land promised to the Six Nations that includes ten kilometres on each side of the Grand River.

 Land acknowledgements do not exist in a past tense, or historical context; colonization is a current, ongoing reality.
 We, at TREE, are actively building our awareness of our present participation in colonization, and are intentionally taking action towards Decolonization, Reconciliation, Relationship-Building, and Indigenization.